Purchases made through links earn us a small commission, at no extra cost to you.

 Location: 224 20th St West, in the Riversdale district.

 The Stoked Centre at Wilson’s- Wilson’s is a large lifestyle centre with a rather odd combination of shops, attractions, and services.
 The Stoked Centre offers up the most fun with an indoor go-kart track, small ropes course and zipline, and bouncy castles for the kids.
 I only did the go-karting but had a blast!

-Location: Highway 5 and McOrmond Drive, in the Brighton Community.
+Location: 303 Owen Manor at the corner of Highway 5 and McOrmond Drive, in the Brighton Community.

 Final Thoughts About My Winter Getaway to Saskatoon

 Even though it was unusually cold during my trip, by dressing for the weather, I still was able to get outside and enjoy some winter activities in Saskatoon.